affinitybridge/references_integrity/README.txt

-This module provides a method to enforce referential integrity rules for References (http://drupal.org/project/references) fields (user and node reference).
-In other words, it allows you to decide what to do with reference values when a referenced entity (node or user) is deleted.
+This module provides a method to enforce referential integrity rules for References (http://drupal.org/project/references) fields (user and node reference) or Entity References (https://www.drupal.org/project/entityreference).
+In other words, it allows you to decide what to do with reference values when a referenced entity (node, user, or entity) is deleted.

 The problem:

-References (node and user reference) fields may contain values that point to nodes or users that have been removed.
+Reference fields may contain values that point to entities, nodes, or users that have been removed.
 References module does nothing when a node or user is removed with the values of fields that reference them.
 So after some time, your node and user reference fields may contain records that point to nowhere.
 Orphans.

 - Extension for reference fields: